Women's Equality Party: Membership and local organisations

 Reportedly, 1,300 people joined the party on the day that it opened up membership, which costs £4 per month.
 In the first financial year, the party raised £512,219 in membership fees.
 As of 13 October 2015, 65 local and regional Women's Equality Party groups had been founded, and in July 2016 the party reported that it had 65,000 members.
 The WEP was described as "the fastest growing political force in the UK" in a Daily Telegraph article on the party's campaigning for the May 2016 London mayoral election.
 The party's membership reportedly grew from 25,000 to 55,000 in the month following the European Union membership referendum.
 In September 2020, it was reported that the party's membership was 30,000.

+On 26 October 2024, it was reported that the party had "more than 5,600 paying members and about 24,000 registered supporters".

 Fundraising and donations

-The party's first fundraiser, held in front of 400 people, including businesswoman Martha Lane Fox, took place at Conway Hall on 9 June 2015.
+The party's first fundraiser – held in front of 400 people, including businesswoman Martha Lane Fox – took place at Conway Hall on 9 June 2015.
 In September that year Toksvig announced the dates for a comedy tour to raise funds for the party.
 In the party's first year (ending 31 December 2015) £512,219 was raised through membership fees, £38,528 through fundraising activities and £79,212 was raised through donations.

 The artist Damien Hirst created a piece of work for auction entitled "Spin Drawing for Women's Equality" (2015).
 The piece, which contained the party's colours, raised £20,000 when it was auctioned in April 2016.
 The artists Jake and Dinos Chapman also began a campaign, stamping the words "Womens Equality Party" onto 2p coins and then returning them into circulation.
 (Suffragettes had also defaced pennies.)

 In the party's second year (ending 31 December 2016) £447,946 was raised through membership fees, £35,918 through fundraising activities and £261,394 was raised through donations.